Kutyrev/CV/README.md

 - Analyst by blocks: warehouse accounting, vehicle accounting;
 - Developer by blocks: management reporting, materials accounting;
 - Also: Setting up data exchange between warehouse and tradehouse.

+### Android projects
+* * *

+#### RusHydro OCO (March 2021–July 2021).
+Developer.
+Mobile application for stocktaking.

+Development of a mobile application with the ability to scan barcodes on property and transfer this information to a corporate accounting system.

+*Stack: Kotlin, Android JetPack, Retrofit, Google Cloud Vision, JUnit*

+Responsibilities and achievements:
+- Full implementation from idea to development.

+#### Rushydro IT Services (August 2021 – December 2021).
+Developer.
+Mobile application integrated with Legally significant electronic document management system.

+The functionality of sighting and movement of a document through the processes.

+*Stack: Kotlin, Android JetPack, Retrofit, JUnit*

+Responsibilities and achievements:
+- Developer.

+### Java projects
+* * *

+#### Rushydro IT Services (in house dev) (July 2018 – October 2018).
+Developer.
+Notification system for failures in the operation of accounting systems.

+Development of a little monitoring solution.
+Checks the availability of services (accounting information systems) using: ping check, webservice connect check, COM+ method call check, network catalog exists check.
+Notifies you of accidents by email.

+*Stack: Java 8, Java FX GUI*

+Responsibilities and achievements:
+- Full implementation from idea to development.

+### DevOps projects
+* * *

+#### RusHydro IT Services (in house dev) (June 2020 – August 2020).
+DevOps engineer.
+Development of continuous integration and delivery pipelines.

+Automation of existing processes of continuous delivery, integration, static code tests and visualization of these processes.

+*Stack: 1Script, command shell scripts, Jenkins, Vanessa Runner, SonarQube, Allure, MS SQL*

+Responsibilities and achievements:
+- Software setup;
+- Scripts development.